andzdroid/odin-trinity/README.md

 - you want to run many small jobs, mostly taking <100 microseconds
   - (to take advantage of lock-free data structures)
-- your jobs produce more jobs
+- your jobs produce more jobs or your jobs take different amounts of time to run
   - (to take advantage of work stealing)

 You can get improved multithreading performance like this (with `-o:speed`):